-The training program for overseas fellows started in 1991.
-The objective is to enhance the absorption capacity of foreign aid in developing countries.
-The program is designed for young officials who are in charge of socio-economic development policy planning and implementation in governmental organizations in the developing countries.
-The program provides opportunities to become familiar with the aid administration policies of Japan and other developed countries as well as to study the economic development of Japan and Asian countries.
-As of the end of March 2017, from 117 governmental organizations in 25 Asian and African countries, 387 fellows have participated in this program.
+From this fiscal year 2018, IDEAS launches the new three months’ program for the middle-career officials who are mainly in charge of policy planning or business practice in the fields of trade and investment in governmental organizations in Asian and African countries.
+Also, this new program is designed for Japanese fellows who want to deepen their understanding of international trade, foreign investment and international economy.
+The program provides opportunities to become familiar with industrial policies of Japan and other developed countries as well as to study the trade and investment.
+As of the end of March 2018, from 121 governmental organizations in 25 Asian and African countries, 405 fellows have participated in this program.

 Applicants should meet the following requirements:

 - Applicants should be public officials working for the government or public institutions in developing countries.
-Their work should be related to economic assistance or socioeconomic development.
+It would be preferable that applicants are engaged in the field of promotion of trade and investment.

 - Applicants should have sufficient English ability to participate in university-level work.
-A TOEFL iBT score of at least 88 is highly recommended (Competence in the Japanese language is not required).
+A TOEFL iBT score of more than 88 would be highly recommended (Competence in the Japanese language is not required).

 Note: IDEAS retains the right to select countries and organizations of the applicants.